gronxb/lopm/README.md

 In other words, it has the same effect as a package installed by the npm registry.

+It is similar to [dependenciesMeta.*.injected](https://pnpm.io/package_json#dependenciesmeta) of pnpm, but sync is difficult periodically at current pnpm and does not support watch mode.
 ## Installation

 - local